Take an online tour of the Plaza’s magnificent Art & Architecture HERE.

 Built in 1922, the Country Club Plaza is one of this country’s architectural and cultural treasures.
 It was designed as America’s first shopping center.
 But today it’s much more than that.
 The Plaza is a virtual outdoor museum with over $1 million in art work found in its monumental fountains and over 30 statues and tile-laced murals.
 Every street on the 15-square block Plaza is worthy of an attentive stroll.
 The district’s streets and sidewalks have been transformed over the years into a true outdoor art gallery, with priceless pieces shipped in from around the world.

 A delightful way to experience the Plaza is on foot, strolling its shaded sidewalks past countless works of art that one expects to find only in the world’s great museums.
-A map detailing this walking art tour is available at Plaza Customer Service (4750 Broadway, call 816-753-0100).
-You may also access the interactive walking art tour online here.
+You may access the interactive walking art tour online here.

 Must see stops on the walking art tour include three outstanding works by Bernhard Zuckerman: the 130 foot tall reproduction of the famous Giralda Tower of Seville, the majestic Seville Light and Diana, one of the largest man-made waterfalls in the United States.
 Next on the tour are acquisitions from the Bromsgrove Guild in Worcestershire, England: the impressive Fountain of Neptune and the Fountain of Bacchus.
 Several don’t miss pieces from the Romanelli Studios in Florence include the Sleeping Child, a favorite of Plaza shoppers who cast a watchful eye at the statue poised in the median of the street, Michelangelo as Apprentice, the whimsical Boy and Frog Fountain, the Madonna and Child and the beautiful white Carrara marble statue of Ruth.